asbeguhl/WQinWI/README.md

   - 5)	Intersect crop data layer with Farm Land Preservation Zone
     - a.
 Show top 10 crops under NMP

-- Part III Zonal Stats for PRISM data
+- Part III Analysis of Precipitation and Water Quality
   - 1)	Load PRISM data for Marathon County
   - 2)	Create a graph for PRISM data with time as the variable
     -  demonstrate mean precipitation overtime